boosja/zlides/README.md

 # Zlides

-A terminal slideshow written in Zig.
+A terminal slideshow written in Zig (v0.15.1).
 Inspired by [bbslideshow](https://github.com/teodorlu/bbslideshow).

 ## The Runnin's